 The DARPA Invisible Headlights Dataset is a large-scale multi-sensor dataset annotated for autonomous, off-road navigation in challenging off-road environments.
 It features simultaneously collected off-road imagery from multispectral, hyperspectral, polarimetric, and broadband sensors spanning wave-lengths from the visible spectrum to long-wave infrared and provides aligned LIDAR data for ground-truth shape.
 The dataset consists of approximately 145 paths from 4 different collection sites across the US.
 Data was collected in a variety of weather conditions, during multiple seasons, during both daytime and nighttime, and capturing challenging scenes and obstacles, such as forest, desert, snow, ponds, and fields.
 Camera calibrations, LiDAR registrations, and traversability annotations for a subset of the data are available and are being released with the dataset.

-A subset of the dataset is now publicly available.
-We hope to release the rest of the dataset soon.
+A subset of the dataset is publicly available.
+The full dataset has been released on the AWS Registry of Open Data.

 Structure and content of the DARPA Invisible Headlights Dataset